superfeedr/blog.superfeedr.com/_posts/2015-11-24-null-device.markdown

 > The null device is typically used for disposing of unwanted output streams of a process, or as a convenient empty file for input streams.
 This is usually done by redirection.

-For example, if you wanted to fetch the home page of this blog to just get latency and bandwitdth you would do something like[^2]:
+For example, if you wanted to fetch the home page of this blog to just get latency and bandwidth you would do something like[^2]:
 {% prism bash %}

 $ curl "http://blog.superfeedr.com/" > /dev/null